dreamorosi/serverless-webhook-hashnode/README.md

 ## Extend the application

-Hashbridge is designed to be extended with new event handlers.
+HashBridge is designed to be extended with new event handlers.
 To add a new event handler, you can either customize the existing consumer function or add new ones.
 Below we describe how to do both.

 ### Customize the consumer function